xtrahuman/capstone-module1/README.md

 > My first Microverse capstone project which is a fundraising program website for children in need

-Desktop view                            |  Mobile view Header :--------------------------------------:|:---------------------------------------:
+Desktop view                            |  Mobile view :--------------------------------------:|:---------------------------------------:
 ![](./public)                           |  ![](./public)